NoLieNoSean/NoNotes/content/Notes/Deformation Retracts and Homotopy Type.md

 For example, if $A$ is a strong deformation retract of $X$, then $A$ has the same homotopy type as $X$: if we let $j:A\hookrightarrow X$ be the inclusion and let $r:X\to A$ be the retraction mapping, then the composite $r\circ j$ *equals* the identity map of $A$, and the composite $j\circ r$ is by hypothesis homotopic to $\mathrm{id}_{X}$.

+Cuz I'm daft: homotopy equivalence does not imply two spaces are homeomorphic.
+The theta space and the figure eight space are both strong deformation retracts of the doubly punctured plane.
+Therefore, they are homotopy equivalent to each other.
+However, the figure eight space can be disconnected by removing a single point, a property the theta space does not share.

 We now show that two spaces that have the same homotopy type have isomorphic fundamental groups.

 > [!Lemma]